preparing canvas for acrylic pour

 As we mentioned earlier, applying gesso or primer provides a smooth surface for the paint to adhere to and also gives the painting a nice white base.

-Primer is not technically necessary when pouring acrylic paint and full disclaimer I often don’t use it.
-But it’s important you know the risks involved in not using it.
+Primer is not technically necessary when pouring acrylic paint on a treated canvas (and full disclaimer I often don’t use it).

 Using primer will result in better artwork quality and longevity.
 It creates a firm, smooth but textured base for paint to grip onto.